How to take part?

-First of all, all the entries and singers are picked by the Participating Broadcasters.
+All the entries and singers are picked by the Participating Broadcasters.
 These are the Members of the EBU that take part in the Eurovision Song Contest.
 Why?
-Because at the Eurovision Song Contest, not countries but broadcasters take part in.
+Because at the Eurovision Song Contest, it is broadcasters rather than countries that take part.
 For example, in the UK this is the BBC, in Germany it's NDR, in Sweden it is SVT and so on.

 The organisers of the Eurovision Song Contest cannot pick any entries but only make sure all entries and performances are according to the Rules.
-This all means that you need to contact the broadcasters if you want to take part in the contest.
+This all means that you need to contact the broadcasters if you want to have information on how to take part in the contest.